ashlives/confluencetestspartez/README.md

 ## Test Execution Prequisits ##

-- User should be already logged in to https://ashishtestspartez.atlassian.net/wiki
+- User should be already logged in to confluence page of the attlasian
-- Login credentials for test confluence instance (ashish.p.deshmukh@gmail.com/Password123$)
 - Login is done before every test execution

 ## Test 1: Creating a wiki page ##